 Special Information Regarding Wi-Fi Routers

-Google Fiber may provide each of its subscribers a Network Box, which includes built-in Wi-Fi, a Google WiFi device, or a similar device.
+Google Fiber may provide each of its customers a wireless router.
 Google Fiber highly recommends the use of encryption with Wi-Fi.
-Encryption will help prevent unauthorized users from accessing a subscriber's business network.
+Encryption will help prevent unauthorized users from accessing a customer's business network.

-Google Fiber subscribers are responsible for activity that occurs over their connections, including unlawful use by third parties.
-While Wi-Fi encryption does not encrypt traffic that a subscriber sends over the Internet, it does provide encryption for the Wi-Fi portion of the communications path between the subscriber’s wireless device and the subscriber’s Wi-Fi-enabled Network Box and/or TV Box.
+Google Fiber customers are responsible for activity that occurs over their connections, including unlawful use by third parties.
+While Wi-Fi encryption does not encrypt traffic that a customer sends over the internet, it does provide encryption for the Wi-Fi portion of the communications path between the customer’s wireless device and the customer’s wireless router.
 In the Help Center, Google Fiber provides step-by-step instructions for activating the encryption setting.

 For information on accessing and configuring features in Google Fiber Wi-Fi enabled device(s), please visit the Help Center.

 Google Fiber’s internet and Phone service offerings share capacity on the connections to customers’ premises.
 To provide customers with a consistently high-quality service, we may use certain network management practices related to the Phone Services, including:

 - Limiting or suspending heavy, continuous usage that adversely impacts our network’s performance or hinders access to our network.
 For example, we may automatically terminate any call that exceeds two hours in duration.

 - Limiting or suspending usage that we reasonably suspect is unlawful, fraudulent, or does not comply with the Acceptable Use Policy.